TrueAchievements: Website

-TrueAchievements was designed and programmed by Richard Stone, with additional design by Chris Greenhough, and launched in March 2008.
+TrueAchievements was designed and programmed by Richard Stone, and launched in March 2008.
 It was conceptualized when Richard Stone determined that the current GamerScore system devised by Microsoft was inherently unbalanced; it would sometimes appear to offer only a few points for difficult tasks in-game, and many points for somewhat trivial tasks in-game.
 His solution was to allocate points based on rarity of the achievement – that is, how many other players already had that particular achievement.
 If many players had a particular achievement, it would be considered common and therefore have a lower score.
 If not many players had a particular achievement, it would be considered rare and given a higher score.